jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

   pointing to *I*, and a `schemaPath` pointing to *M*.

 - If the instance is a JSON object, *I* exists, and *S* exists, then the instance must satisfy *S*'s value.
-By {{syntax}}, *S*'s value must have the properties form.
+By {{syntax}}, *S*'s value must be a schema of the properties form.
 Apply the "discriminator tag exemption" afforded in
   {{semantics-form-props}} to *I* when evaluating whether the instance satisfies *S*'s value.